Skin problems in animals

 Feline acne is a dermatological problem which can occur in cats of any age.
 Feline acne on a cat’s skin is visible through the formation of blackheads.
 Symptoms of feline acne include inflammation, pain and sores.
 But, what causes feline acne and how do you treat it?
 And, most importantly, is feline...

-If you see that your cat has scabs, it means their skin has broken and is trying to repair itself.
+If you see that you have scabs on your cat, it means their skin has broken and is trying to repair itself.
 Unless you have a hairless cat, the hair will fall out if the skin breaks in this way.
 Any reason for hair loss in cats is worrying, but if you see wounds or scabs, there is particular cause for concern....

 When we think of pimples, we might have the stereotype of an oily teenager with acne in mind.
 Dog acne isn't something we necessarily associate with dogs.
 This is partly because they are covered in fur and we might not even think to check their skin underneath.
 This is a common mistake guardians make with...